Anxiety Therapist For Online Therapy

 • MHC, LMHC: These acronyms represent those with a master's degree in mental health counseling.
 Those with an L are licensed, while those with an MHC are working toward limited licensure.
 Mental health counselors and social workers receive similar training in their master's programs.

 Being licensed and trained in a particular area does not necessarily correlate with experience.
-If a therapist has years of experience in treating anxiety, they may be able to draw on what they’ve seen work in the past and may know how to support a wide range of clients.
-On the other hand, providers who are newer to the field are usually supervised by more experienced professionals, and they may also be familiar with more modern techniques since they’ve recently completed their education.
-You might spend some time thinking about which level of experience is more important or comfortable for you.
+If a therapist has years of experience in treating anxiety, they may be able to draw on what they’ve seen in the past and may know how to support a wide range of clients.
+On the other hand, providers who are newer to the field are usually supervised by more experienced professionals, and they may also be familiar with more modern anxiety treatment techniques since they’ve recently completed their education.
+You might spend some time thinking about which level of experience is important for you.

 Getty/AnnaStills